browserless/browserless/MIGRATION-2.0.md

 # /screencast

-The /screencast API has been removed in favor of a library-based approach. browserless 2.xx now ships with what we call an "embedded" API which you can use to initiate a recording of a page and get the response back (with audio!).
+The /screencast API has been removed in favor of a library-based approach.

 Please refer to the built-in doc-site for how to do screencasting or consult your library of choice for how to screencast.